Interacting Large Language Model Agents. Interpretable Models and Social Learning: Optimal Stopping Time Control in Centrally Controlled LLMAs

-The motivation for this decision rule is two-fold: a) the herding can be delayed by ensuring enough private observations are shared, and b) the agents can reduce cost by outputting the opportunistic action once public prior is strong enough.
+The motivation for this decision rule is two-fold: a) the herding can be delayed by ensuring enough private observations are shared, and b) the agents can reduce cost by outputting the opportunistic action once the public belief is strong enough.

 Next, we show that under certain assumptions, the optimal policy $\policy^{*}$ minimizing the expected cost~\eqref{eq:socialwelfarecost},

 indeed has a nice threshold structure that optimally delays herding and improves the detection of state $\indicatorstate_1$.